She’s Got That Vibe

 After sightseeing, I crashed early at the hotel.
-Chuck Norris on the Ecuadorian cable.
+Chuck Norris was on the Ecuadorian cable TV.
 What a nice first day!

 I awoke early, chilled for awhile, and had breakfast at the hotel before cabbing it over to catch the teleferico up to the mountains.
 My cab driver, Ronnie, ended up becoming my guide for the day.
 He was super cool and very kind–like everyone I ran into so far in Quito–and drove me all over town for a fun day of touristy-activities.